awsdocs/aws-iot-docs/developerguide/iot-device-sdk-node.md

 ...
 ```

-If the sample does not run correctly, try adding the `-d` option to display debug information\.
+If the sample does not run correctly, try adding the `-D` option to display debug information\.
+You can also use the [AWS IoT console](https://console.aws.amazon.com/iot/home) to view the MQTT messages\.
+See [View MQTT messages with the AWS IoT MQTT client](view-mqtt-messages.md) for information about how to use the **MQTT client in the AWS IoT console**\.